owlbarn/owl_serialisation/README.md

 ## Note

-When using the functions in this library, North Americans and some others may want to keep in mind that the code in this library uses British spelling for the word "seriali**s**ation".
+When using the functions in this library, North Americans may want to keep in mind that the code uses British spelling for "seriali*s*ation".